Ayesha-da/HBlr8Ln4GWkIvllU/README.md

 ### Goal(s):

-Predict if the customer will subscribe (yes/no) to a term deposit (variable y)
+To predict if the customer will subscribe (yes/no) to a term deposit (variable y)

 ### Success Metric(s):